While addiction to drugs or alcohol can be viewed through many lenses, the risk factors cannot be conclusively pinned to one particular cause.

 Peer pressure has historically been one of the primary social drivers for addiction, but the power of marketing is becoming more powerful all the time.

 The hip-hop industry in particular markets the idea of hedonism, drinking, and drug abuse set against a backdrop of street violence and drug dealing as a desirable state of affairs.
-Many impressionable youngsters might see Wiz Khalifa smoking weed all the time with a seeming disregard for structure and responsibility.
-What they don’t necessarily see is the sharp hard-working businessman behind the public persona.
-They don’t tend to grasp the negative effects either when faced with an uber-appealing image designed to shift record sales and merchandise, teens likely would not consider the negative effects.
+Many impressionable youngsters might see this as a disregard for structure and responsibility.
+When faced with an uber-appealing image designed to shift record sales and merchandise, teens likely would not consider the negative effects.

 The age-old desire to rebel certainly leads some adolescents to drink and use drugs.